Set up cloud management gateway for Configuration Manager

 Complete the Certificate Export Wizard using the default certificate format.
 Make note of the name and location of the root certificate you create.
-You will need it to configure cloud management gateway in a later step.
+You need it to configure cloud management gateway in a later step.

-If the client certificate was issued by a subordinate certificate authority you will need to repeat this step for each certificate in the chain.
+If the client certificate was issued by a subordinate certificate authority you need to repeat this step for each certificate in the chain.

 Step 3: Upload the management certificate to Azure

 An Azure management certificate is required for Configuration Manager to access the Azure API and configure cloud management gateway.
 For more information and instructions for how to upload a management certificate, see the following articles in the Azure documentation:

 Make sure to copy the subscription ID associated with the management certificate.
 You will need it for configuring cloud management gateway in the Configuration Manager console in the next step.